 School’s out, and there’s plenty of time left to plan a fun-filled summer getaway to the NC Smokies with your family.
 Not only are our five mountain towns close to some of the best kid-friendly activities in the region, but they’re filled with some of the most affordable overnight accommodations you can find.
 Really, there’s no reason not to plan a quick road trip!
 To help you out, we’ve put together our favorite family-fun adventures to inspire your itinerary.

 The mountains of North Carolina are known for their gemstones—just ask the Boojum.
 Stop by the Maggie Valley Rock Shop and Gem Mine to hunt for gems or examine museum-quality fossils.
 For something out of this world, we recommend taking a peek at their collection of space rocks.
 You can even take an extraterrestrial rock home with you.
 Located on Soco Road, the Rock Shop is within easy walking distance to Maggie Valley’s hotels and restaurants.

 Make a Splash at Lake Junaluska

-The beautiful landscape of Lake Junaluska is more than just photogenic – it’s home to several kid-friendly outdoor recreation options.
-Take a dip in the public pool from now until September 3, or do your best to stay dry on paddle board, canoe, or kayak rentals on the lake.
+The beautiful landscape of Lake Junaluska is more than just photogenic—it’s home to several kid-friendly outdoor recreation options.
+Take a dip in the public pool from now until Labor Day (September 2), or do your best to stay dry on a paddle board, canoe, or kayak rental on the lake.
 For only $5 per person, the whole family can embark on a relaxing boat tour of the lake grounds.
 Looking for something to do on solid land?
-Buy a golf ball for $5 and spend the day playing unlimited rounds of mini golf.
+Put that $5 towards a golf ball and spend the day playing unlimited rounds of mini golf.